At the bar with… Lee Grabham, Brew York

 Your taproom is an amazing space to sit and have a drink in.
 What’s it like running a bar at the same time as the brewery – does it affect what you choose to brew?

 Thank you!
 Yes, we’re very proud of what we have created with the Tap Room.
 We’ll admit that running both the brewery and the Tap Room at the same time can be knackering – in the early days, we tried to run them both pretty much on our own, and we were burning ourselves out!
 Thankfully, these days we have someone we can rely on – Andy – overseeing things in the Tap Room, so we can focus our attention into just making the best beer we can.

-The Tap Room, and the direct access it offers to our customers, has definitely influenced what we brew.
+The Tap Room and the direct access it offers to our customers has definitely influenced what we brew.
 JARSA, a 3.7% pale ale (and a recent addition to our core range) came about as one of the things most commonly asked for at the bar that we didn’t already have: something light and hoppy, but less than 4% in strength.
-The amount of people asking when we are going to brew Tonkoko again definitely influenced our decision to brew another batch, too.
+The number of people asking when we are going to brew Tonkoko again definitely influenced our decision to brew another batch, too.